 We share resources, produce publications and communicate via the regular T4CG e-newsletter and Twitter.
 We build relationships across the churches, hold public debates, give keynote talks, hold conversations with opinion formers, and partner on community projects.
 Soon we will offer capacity-building training in Common Good Thinking to church leaders, teachers and lay people.

 In this way we aim to act as a catalyst, cascading an understanding of Common Good Thinking and practice, un-tapping the potential of the churches in particular, building the capacity of clergy and lay people to build relationships and strengthen their communities.

 Christians of all traditions who want to transform society say our work inspires them and equips them to put the Common Good into practice.
 Senior church leaders encourage us and endorse our work.
 Non religious colleagues and friends from other faith communities alike welcome our constructive contribution.

 Click the image below to view

+T4CG gratefully acknowledges help-in-kind and pro bono support from a wide range of people and partner organisations, too many to list here.
+Our sincere thanks go to the Sisters of Mercy of Great Britain for so kindly hosting us in their building.
 We are grateful for financial support from CCLA, the Passionists Grants Fund, Hymns Ancient and Modern, Westhill, the URC Vision Mission Fund, AllChurches Trust.
 Sincere thanks go to our Founder Friends, a growing group of individuals who support our work with a monthly gift.
 For details of how to support, please click here.